backtrue/eccal-new/replit.md

 ## Overview

 This is a full-stack web application, "報數據" (Report Data), designed to help e-commerce businesses calculate advertising budget requirements based on revenue targets, average order value, and conversion rates.
-It features a React frontend and a Node.js/Express backend, providing advanced budget allocation algorithms and AI-powered insights for campaign planning and ad performance diagnosis.
+It provides advanced budget allocation algorithms and AI-powered insights for campaign planning and ad performance diagnosis.
 The project aims to be a professional e-commerce advertising analysis platform, offering tools for precise budget planning and strategic recommendations.

 ## User Preferences